dswhitely1/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

         * A framework has predefined styles and make it quick to build a webpage or application.
 The downsides to this is that it's very hard to customize and you will get into a routine of creating cookie cutter sites and applications.

     3. Styled Components
         * Styled Components is basically CSS in JavaScript.
 You are able to make a initial style for an element and pass in props to the styled component to change the css based on what you want the component to do.
-This makes for a highly customizable format and you can write clean code by declaring the name of the element that looks like a React Component.
+This makes for a highly customizable format and you can write clean code by declaring the name of the element that looks like a React Container.